packard910/Open-Source-Society-CS/README.md

 # OSS University Computer Science

 This is the repository for my work on the [Open Source Society University Computer Science program](https://github.com/open-source-society/computer-science#about).
 It contains my coursework and projects for the online courses listed below.
+A record of the courses I've completed is also available on [this Student Profiles page](https://github.com/open-source-society/computer-science/issues/31#issuecomment-145747450).

 ## Introduction to Computer Science